Consultation on the 2019 Proposed Admission Arrangements

 For the duration of the consultation period, the admission authority must publish a copy of their full proposed admission arrangements (including the proposed PAN) on their website together with details of the person within the admission authority to whom comments may be sent and the areas on which comments are not sought.
 Admission authorities must also send upon request a copy of the proposed admission arrangements to any of the persons or bodies listed above inviting comment.
 Failure to consult effectively may be grounds for subsequent complaints and appeals.

 The consultation process for Trafford’s community and voluntary controlled schools ended on 13 November 2017.

 Consultees were invited to consider and comment on the proposed 2019 arrangements.
 No comments were received during the consulation period.

 By 28 February 2018, Trafford's Executive will determine the 2019 Admission Arrangements for Trafford's Community and Voluntary Controlled schools which will become effective from 1 March 2018.

 - Trafford Primary/Infant/Junior Community and Voluntary Controlled Schools - 2019 admission arrangements including the scheme for the Delayed Entry of Summer Born Children

 - 2019 Co-ordinated Admissions Scheme (Secondary)

-For further information or to comment on the proposed Admission Arrangements please contact Marilyn Golding by emailing firstname.lastname@example.org or writing to School Admissions, Waterside House, Sale, Cheshire, M33 7ZF
+For further information, please contact Marilyn Golding by emailing email@example.com or writing to School Admissions, Waterside House, Sale, Cheshire, M33 7ZF